msp1974/homeassistant-jlrincontrol/README.md

 The [recipes](https://github.com/msp1974/homeassistant-jlrincontrol/blob/master/Recipes.md) document gives an example of a template sensor that uses this data and shows how to extract the values from the all info sensor.

-**NOTE**: By default this sensor is not created and must be enabled in the config options.
-Configuration -> Integrations -> Select Options on the JLR Incontrol integration.
-You do not need to restart HA to enable or disable this sensor, but you may need to add it into your Lovelace UI after enabling it.

 ## Installation